rust-lang/rust/text/0560-integer-overflow.md

    capability for libstd to declare inherent methods on primitive integral types.
-2. `as` was changed to restore the behavior before the RFC (that is, it truncates, as a C cast would).
+2. `as` was changed to restore the behavior before the RFC (that is, it truncates to the target bitwidth and reinterprets the highest order bit, a.k.a. sign-bit, as necessary, as a C cast would).

 # Acknowledgements and further reading